AnasSajan/Zeals-DE_Assignment/README.md

 ## Improvements:

 - Following steps can be taken to implement data quality checks:
-    - Implement data quality checks the data is correctly ingested into Google Storage Buckets from the public dataset.
+    - Implement data quality checks the verify data is correctly ingested into Google Storage Buckets from the public dataset.
     - Implement data quality checks to ensure the data is correctly written in the external table inside BigQuery .